spdx/spdx-spec/chapters/3-package-information.md

 </Package>
 ```

-## 3.10 Package Checksum <a name="3.10"></a>
+## P.10 Package checksum field <a name="3.10"></a>

 **3.10.1** Purpose: Provide an independently reproducible mechanism that permits unique identification of a specific package that correlates to the data in this SPDX file.
 This identifier enables a recipient to determine if any file in the original package has been changed.
 If the SPDX file is to be included in a package, this value should not be calculated.
-The [SHA-1][] algorithm will be used to provide the checksum by default.
+The [SHA-1][] algorithm shall be used to provide the checksum by default.

 **3.10.2** Intent: Eliminate confusion over which version or modification of a specific package the SPDX file references by providing a unique identifier of the package.